hexojs/site/source/docs/templates.md

 <%- partial('header', {}, {cache: true});
 ```

+{% note warn %}
+`fragment_cache()` will cache render result, and output cached result in other pages.
+This is only supposed to enabled for partial that will be same across different pages.
+If partial probably will be different depending on the pages they appear in, then `fragment_cache()` shouldn't be enabled for it.
-Don't use fragment caching when the `relative_link` setting has been enabled.
-This may cause issues because relative links can and probably will be different depending on the pages they appear in.
+For example, fragment_cache should be disabled if `relative_link` has been enabled in the config, because relative links can and probably will be different depending on the pages they appear in.
+{% endnote %}